aseigneurin/aseigneurin.github.io/_posts/2018-09-05-realtime-machine-learning-predictions-wth-kafka-and-h2o.md

 We are going to build a [Kafka Streams](https://kafka.apache.org/documentation/streams/) application to process this stream and make predictions as new records arrive.

-First step is to create a model for our data.
+The first step is to create a model for our data.
 We are using a [Kotlin data class](https://kotlinlang.org/docs/reference/data-classes.html):

 ```kotlin
 @JsonInclude(Include.NON_NULL)